Shnavo/Map_sharing/README.md

 # Google Drive Map Synchronizer

-Python-based utility designed to automatically synchronize local map files (.fwl, .db) with Google Drive.
-The script intelligently compares modification timestamps to decide whether to upload local changes to the cloud or download updates to the local machine.
+Python-based script created by the need to share Valheim map files between multiple people.
+The script compares modification timestamps to decide whether to upload local changes to the cloud or download updates to the local machine.

 ## Features
 - Two-Way Synchronization: Compares modification times between local and remote files.